r0bis/efptPWG/help/readme.md

 ## What is the *.ncd file

 Some years ago I bought a licence for structured/hierarchical notes program Notecase Pro by Miloslav Rajcic (http://notecasepro.com).
 I find it quite useful sometimes.
 It also allows to create strongly encrypted notes (e.g. for patients) and it is portable and it works on all the platforms - Mac and Windows too.
 It can be used as freeware; the limitations are not particularly strict.
+You can read a Mac user's experience with this [here at friendlyskies](http://www.friendlyskies.net/notebook/notecase-pro-review-cross-platform-hierarchical-note-taking)

 ## What goes into the *.Rmd report